Fertility Hopes and How to Achieve Them

 According to the American Society of Reproductive Medicine, if you’re a woman and under the age of 35 years old, it’s recommended you try to conceive for a year before seeing a doctor.
 If you’re over 35 years old, you should see a doctor if you’ve been trying to conceive for over six months.

-However, if there are medical concerns, or you suspect you have an infertility issue that may impact the fertility hopes you have, there is no harm in making an appointment sooner rather than later.
+However, if there are medical concerns, or you suspect you have an infertility issue that may impact the fertility hopes, there is no harm in making an appointment sooner rather than later.
 Below, we’ll review the best doctor to assist you, the process of a fertility assessment, and different options that can help you conceive.

 Fertility Hopes: What Kind of Doctor Should You See?